protozis/LBM_CYMB/README.md

 #### ND (Number Density) file
-Number density matrix represent particle densities in different velocities and positions.
+Number density matrix describe particle densities in different velocities and positions.
 For an D2Q9 ND file with 480x270 in size, is formatted as
 ```
 480 270 9
 [m0q0] [m0q1] [m0q2] ...